|Dist. of Columbia - DC||6 years|

-Mike specializes in employment law and employment litigation in the District of Columbia, representing employees in matters involving a wide range of issues including harassment, discrimination, hostile work environment, whistleblowing, retaliation, wrongful termination, redundancy, removal, suspension, non-selection for promotion, demotion, reassignment, disability determinations, worker’s compensation, leave and other benefits, performance reviews, employment agreements, and separation/severance agreements.
+Mike specializes in employment law and employment litigation in the District of Columbia, representing employees in matters involving a wide range of issues including harassment, discrimination, hostile work environment, retaliation, whistleblowing, wrongful termination, redundancy, removal, suspension, non-selection, demotion, reassignment, disability determinations and benefits, worker’s compensation, leave and other benefits, performance reviews, employment agreements, and separation/severance agreements.
 He also represents employees in disciplinary proceedings and internal investigations involving allegations of misconduct.

-The employees Mike represents comprise the full range of employers in the District of Columbia.
-He counsels staff at international organizations—including the World Bank, International Monetary Fund, and United Nations organs—in international civil service employment disputes at the administrative review, appeal, and arbitration stages.
+The employees Mike represents comprise the full range of employers in the public, non-governmental, private, and nonprofit sectors.
+He counsels staff at international organizations—including the World Bank, International Monetary Fund, African Development Bank, and United Nations organs—in international civil service employment disputes at the administrative review, grievance, appeal, and arbitration stages.
 He also represents locally-engaged staff of embassies, consulates, and other foreign missions in employment-related claims brought before the U.S. Equal Employment Opportunity Commission (EEOC) and D.C.
 Office of Human Rights.

-Mike also advises U.S. federal employees located all over the world in federal law matters including administrative grievances, EEO complaints, disciplinary actions, and adverse actions involving federal agency management, EEOC, Merit Systems Protection Board, Office of Special Counsel, and Offices of Inspector General.
+Mike also advises U.S. Government employees and federal contractors located all over the world in federal law matters including administrative grievances, EEO complaints, disciplinary actions, and adverse actions involving federal agency management, EEOC, Merit Systems Protection Board, Office of Special Counsel, and Offices of Inspector General.
 He also represents employees of the D.C.
-Government, private businesses, and non-profits.
+Government, private businesses, and nonprofits.

-In the D.C. courts, Mike has experience litigating a diverse range of civil matters, including employment disputes, contracts claims, and torts.
+In the D.C. courts, Mike has experience litigating a diverse range of civil matters, including employment disputes, contract claims, and torts.

 Prior to joining the Law Offices in 2012, Mike served as a Consultant (2009-2010) and Legal Counsel for Institutional Matters (2010-2012) at the World Bank Group's International Centre for Settlement of Investment Disputes (ICSID) in Washington, D.C.
 He advised ICSID's Secretary-General and senior management on institutional matters including governance, policy, public relations, document management, annual meetings, conferences, and publications.
 He also served as Staff Editor (2009), Managing Editor (2010-2011), and Associate Editor (2012) of ICSID's scholarly journal, the ICSID Review Foreign Investment Law Journal.